xyproto/orbiton/README.md

 * Can handle text that contains the tab character (`\t`).
 * Expects utilities like `gofmt` to be in `/usr/bin`.
 * Does not handle terminal resizing, yet.
-* * Must be given a filename at start.
+* Must be given a filename at start.
+* No undo, yet.
+* Pressing `return` in the middle of text inserts a blank line on the line underneath instead of moving half of the text down.

 ## Known bugs

 * Lines longer than the terminal width are not be handled correctly.
 * Random characters may appear on the screen when keys are pressed.
 Clear them with `ctrl-l`.
 Terminals are weird.
 * Wide unicode characters are not be displayed correctly.
-* Pressing `tab` when in "ASCII graphics" mode shifts text to the right in an unexpected way.
-* Pressing `return` in the middle of text inserts a blank line on the line underneath instead of moving half of the text down.
-* Undo does not work properly, yet.

 ## Hotkeys